PROJECT ENQUIRY

 Renovations, Extensions & Interior Design in Melbourne - Lilac Constructions

-Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations, and home extensions in Toorak under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
-Toorak's housing spans heritage Italianate mansions, Victorian and Edwardian period homes, interwar residences, and contemporary architectural builds, each with their own structural conditions and planning requirements under the Stonnington Planning Scheme.
-Every project begins with a site visit and honest assessment of your specific property and its planning controls before any scope or price is discussed
+Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations and home extensions in Toorak, all under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
+Toorak's heritage mansions, period homes and grand family houses each present their own structural conditions and heritage controls under the Stonnington Planning Scheme.
+Every project begins with a site visit and an honest assessment of your property before any scope or price is discussed.

 EXPLORE OUR SERVICES